Charantej07/Python-Module-Development/README.md

 # Python-moduel-Development
-Developing a .cpp module to use in python scipts
+This repo helps you in develop a module using C/C++ to use it in any python scripts
 ## Pytohn-Extension Programming
 Any code that you write using any compiled language like C, C++, or Java can be integrated or imported into another Python script.
 This code is considered as an "extension."